Digital Knowledge Exchange and the KEU: what works?

-As part of this, we are working with Dr Sandra Messenger (Cranfield University), who is our Digital Knowledge Exchange Parliamentary Academic Fellow.
+As part of this, during 2020-2021 we worked with Dr Sandra Messenger (Cranfield University), who was our Digital Knowledge Exchange Parliamentary Academic Fellow.

-Sandra's project comprises engaging with the relevant literature, reviewing our current practices, and analysing current digital KE behaviours in the higher education sector.
-From this work, Sandra will share insights with us, which will inform the ongoing evolution of our practices.
+Sandra's project comprised engaging with the relevant literature, reviewing our current practices, and analysing current digital KE behaviours in the higher education sector.
+From this work, Sandra shared insights with us, which are informing the ongoing evolution of our practices.

 Digital communication preferences of knowledge brokers and researchers